saucelabs/sauce-docs/docs/ci/jenkins.md

 }
 ```

-### Creating the Sauce Publisher/Reporting Snippet
+### Creating the Sauce Publisher Snippet

-The `{saucePublisher}` function lets you enable reporting between your project and Sauce Labs.
-See [Setting Up Reporting](#publish-test-status-to-sauce-labs).
+The `{saucePublisher}` function lets you send test result data to Sauce Labs.
+See [Publishing Test Status to Sauce Labs](#publishing-test-status-to-sauce-labs).

 1. Enable the **Snippet Generator** in Jenkins Pipeline.
 1. Select **saucePublisher: Run Sauce Labs Test Publisher** and **Generate Groovy**.